 The BLS expects a 2% decrease in job opportunities for landscape architects during the 2019-2029 decade.
 As stated by the BLS, these architects earned a median salary of $70,630 in 2020.

 Architectural drafters use artistry and computer-aided drafting software to design blueprints for buildings and other structures.
 They use measurements and sketches provided by architects and engineers to create comprehensive diagrams, which construction workers use during the building process.
 Many drafters work in architectural and engineering firms, often as temporary or contract workers.

 Formal education is not required for a career in architectural drafting; however, employers typically prefer candidates with some postsecondary training.
 Community colleges and technical institutes offer associate's degree programs in architectural drafting.
 These programs usually take two years to complete and train students in practical applications of drafting in entry-level positions.
 Courses may include computer-assisted drafting, building mechanics, technical communications, and sketching and engineering design.

-Based on BLS estimates in May of 2015, architectural and civil drafters received a median wage of $50,710.
-The BLS also predicts that employment opportunities for all drafters will grow by -3%, between 2014 and 2024.
-The decline in growth is due to the increased use of computer software to perform some tasks previously done by drafters.
+Based on BLS estimates in May of 2020, architectural and civil drafters received a median wage of $57,500.
+The BLS also predicts that employment opportunities for all drafters will decline by 4%, between 2019 and 2029.
+The decline is due to the increased use of computer software to perform some tasks previously done by drafters.

 Building architects design structures for residential or commercial use, and must consider building materials and safety codes when developing their design plan.
 Landscape architects create outdoor areas, such as golf courses or parks, and architectural drafters produce the blueprints for the structures designed by architects.
-While jobs are expected to decline for architectural drafters from 2014 to 2024, landscape architects will experience job growth, with building architects enjoying the best prospects during this time period.
+While jobs are expected to decline architectural drafters and landscape architects from 2019 to 2029, building architects will enjoying the best prospects during this time period.